Home Fixed Income What are Government Securities?

 Treasury Bills (T-bills)

 These are short-term government securities with tenures of less than 1 year.
-The government issues them to meet short-term capital requirements, and investors can consider them short-term investment tools with the lowest risk.
+The government issues them to meet short-term capital requirements, and investors can consider them short-term investment tools with the less risk.
 T-bills can come with 4 tenures.

 • 14-day